algorandfoundation/ARCs/ARCs/arc-00xx.md

 > - Fail if `FreezeAsset` does not correspond to an ASA controlled by this smart
 >   contract.
 > - Succeed iff the `Sender` of the transaction corresponds to the `FreezeAddr`,
->   as persisted by the controlling smart contract.
+>   as persisted by the controlling Smart Contract.
 >
-> The controlling smart contract SHOULD persist the pair `(FreezeAccount, AssetFrozen)`
+> The controlling Smart Contract SHOULD persist the pair `(FreezeAccount, AssetFrozen)`
 > (for instance by setting `frozen` flag in the local storage of the `FreezeAccount`).
 > See the [security considerations section](#security-considerations) for how to ensure
 > that Smart ASA holders cannot reset their `frozen` flag by clearing out their state
-> at the controlling smart contract.
+> at the controlling Smart Contract.

 ### Asset Destroy